World Natural Heritage Site “The Shirakami Sanchi”.

 The forest ecosystem created here is abundant, a paradise for many living creatures.

 Every year from early summer to fall, we offer rafting tours in the Meya Ravine in the town of Nishimeyamura.
 Rafting through the expansive nature of Shirakami, guests can breathe the fresh air and take in the beautiful scenery.
-The speed...
+The s...
 More

 Trail/Road Accessibility in Shirakami sanchi